-Pardoned pooch gets day in court in its death penalty case
+Pooch, pardoned by governor, is again ordered euthanized

-WATERVILLE, Maine (AP) — A dog that was pardoned from a death sentence by Maine Gov. Paul LePage is getting its day in court.
+WATERVILLE, Maine (AP) — A judge on Tuesday ordered a dog to be euthanized despite a pardon issued by Gov. Paul LePage.

-A hearing on the case involving Dakota the Alaskan husky is scheduled for Tuesday afternoon at Waterville District Court.
+The judge declined to set aside the order to euthanize Dakota the Alaskan husky, saying she didn’t have leeway under state law.

-The dog was ordered to be put down after getting loose and killing a neighbor’s pug last year.
-But a new family adopted Dakota not knowing it had been sentenced to death.
+Dakota originally was ordered to be put down after getting loose and killing a neighbor’s pug last year, then getting loose again and attacking a second dog.

-The Morning Sentinel (http://bit.ly/2omA6bm) reports that the dog’s current owner is asking the court to withdraw a decision ordering Dakota to be euthanized.

 Most Read Stories